Mondays at 1PM ET / 10AM PT

-He is the official DJ for the AVP Pro Beach Volleyball Tour, music director for the Los Angeles Clippers, a DJ for UCLA men’s basketball, and part of the music production team known as The Suicide Doors.
+He is the official DJ for the AVP Pro Beach Volleyball Tour, in-arena for the Los Angeles Lakers, a DJ for UCLA men’s & women’s basketball, and part of the music production team known as The Suicide Doors.

-What’s more, he is the lifeblood of the AVP tour and will be keeping the music going at the Rio Olympics.
+What’s more, he is the lifeblood of the AVP tour and kept the music going at the Rio Olympics.

 An avid beach player, Roueche has DJ’ed the official after-parties for the SAG and People’s Choice Awards, celebrity events for Dr. Dre, the Pussycat Dolls, and Gwen Stefani.
 He has spun at Grammy parties for Beats by Dre, Interscope Records, and Hot Records West and toured the country as a featured DJ with T-Mobile.

-Brought in to play music and add a cool factor to The Net Live, Jeremy still isn’t sure how he ended up as the full-time co-host.
+Brought in to play music and add a cool factor to The Net Live, Roueche still isn’t sure how he ended up as the full-time co-host.
 His wry wit and love the of game make him an entertaining and informed voice in the volleyball community.
-JRo is also the contributing music editor to Volleyball magazine and President of VALA Entertainment.
+He is also the President of VALA Entertainment.